 How Are You Licensed?

-Our centers are licensed under regulations set by Community Care Licensing and the California Department of Education.
+Our center are licensed under regulations set by Community Care Licensing and the California Department of Education.
 We maintain 1:4 adult-to-child ratios in our toddler programs and 1:8 ratios in our preschool programs.

 What happens here?